scriptreplay(1) - man - phpMan

 AVAILABILITY

-The scriptreplay command is part of the util-linux package and is available from Linux
+The scriptreplay command is part of the util-linux package which can be downloaded from Linux

 Kernel Archive <https://www.kernel.org/pub/linux/utils/util-linux/>.